-Reassignments: A student may apply for placement to attend a different school other than the boundaried school, based on Permanent FISH Capacity at the requested school or a compelling documented hardship.
-Students must apply within a designated time frame to be considered for placement and identify the reason for requesting a reassignment.
+Reassignments: A student may apply for placement to attend a different school other than the boundaried school for the following school year, based on Permanent FISH Capacity at the requested school.
+Students must apply between the first school day in December and a designated date in February to be considered for placement.
+The reason for requesting a reassignment must be identified on the application.
 There is no guarantee that an application request will be granted.
-Reassignment priorities will include curricular program requests (based upon definition outlined in this policy below) and supervision for students age 12 years or younger per state law.
-In addition, there is no automatic approval for a student to matriculate to the next school through the reassignment process.
+There is no automatic approval for a student/sibling to matriculate to the next school through the reassignment process, including a prior placement in a Pre-K program at a requested school.
+In addition, sibling(s) of a Pre-K student are not guaranteed a reassignment seat at the same school.